-- Read the Assignment Background below, then read Chapters 1-6, "Book the Third" of A Tale of Two Cities. - Using the character cards you have worked on in previous units, choose one character for deeper study. - Write an outline for a character analysis essay on this character.
+- · Read the Assignment Background below. - Read "Book the Third," Chapters 1-6 in A Tale of Two Cities. - Using the character cards you have worked on in previous units, choose one character for deeper study. - Write an outline for a character analysis essay on this character.
 Remember to use complete sentences; this will be helpful when you write your essay in Unit 23.